lucasngucii/lucasngucii/README.md

 Most recently, I:

-* Led the end-to-end backend design for **LinkAdz**, a multi-channel adtech platform processing high-volume campaign data in near real-time.
+* Led the end-to-end backend design for **Limzy**, a multi-channel adtech platform processing high-volume campaign data in near real-time.
 * Architected a real-time data pipeline for **Uniscore**, a platform serving more than **1 million users**.
 * Built distributed, event-driven systems designed to remain reliable during traffic spikes, inconsistent data, and upstream service failures.